ambulatorium/ambulatory/readme.md

 php artisan storage:link
 ```

-Check `config/ambulatory.php` and configure the database connection Reliqui ambulatory is going to be using, after that go run:
+Check `config/ambulatory.php` and configure the database connection ambulatory is going to be using, after that go run:

 ```
 php artisan ambulatory:migrate